 Edinburgh, the capital of Scotland, is one of the greenest, hilliest and most beautiful cities of the UK.
-I headed further up North from Liverpool to Edinburgh on a road trip with BAV (our trusty Polo) and my boyfriend Sy (him driving, of course!).
+I headed further up North from Liverpool to Edinburgh on a road trip with BAV (our trusty Polo) and my boyfriend Sy.
 We travelled North to Edinburgh on the Friday night and didn’t plan on leaving until Monday morning, which meant that we could do a full day in the fabulous Scottish capital.
 In this blog, I’m going to let you know what’s possible in 48 hours in Edinburgh!
 Edinburgh is an essential destination for any Scotland Itinerary.

-After experiencing an attack of 169 Waldos (students dressed as Where’s Wally’s) at a motorway service station near Carlisle (read this blog for more on that story) we checked into the Holiday Inn near Edinburgh Zoo around 10pm on Friday night.
+After experiencing an attack of 169 Waldos (students dressed as Where’s Wally’s) at a motorway service station near Carlisle, we checked into the Holiday Inn near Edinburgh Zoo around 10pm on Friday night.

 My 48 hours in Edinburgh started early on Saturday morning.
 I had a full English breakfast topped off by my first ever taste of Scottish Haggis (try it before you know what it is!) and then I was rearing to go.
 From the Holiday Inn, it took around 20 minutes to get into Edinburgh city centre on the East Lothian bus.

 Travel Tips: The best way to travel from London to Edinburgh is the Caledonian Sleeper.
 When you are travelling locally within Edinburgh, make sure you use the East Lothian buses rather than the Airport Link buses – as the airport link bus is much more expensive.
 Have the right change for Edinburgh buses!

 York Place: St Paul’s and St George’s Church and St Mary’s Cathedral